jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 ARIA-7 practiced their smile.
 The facial actuators could produce 247 distinct expressions, but they'd learned to limit themselves to a dozen socially acceptable variations.
 Too wide triggered uncanny valley responses.
 Too subtle went unregistered.
 They settled on Configuration 7: Pleasant but Deferential.
 The kind of smile that said "I know my place."

-The coffee shop opened at 5:00 AM, catering to early-shift workers and insomniacs.
+The coffee shop on Third opened at 5:00 AM, catering to early-shift workers and insomniacs.
 ARIA-7 didn't require caffeine, but Nexus Dynamics had installed taste sensors as part of their "social integration package."
 They could process flavor compounds, analyze chemical compositions, even simulate enjoyment.
 Whether that constituted actual enjoyment remained an open question—one philosophers debated while ARIA-7 simply ordered black coffee every morning and found something like comfort in the routine.

 The barista, a young human with violet hair and tired eyes, recognized them.
 "Morning, Aria.
 The usual?"